A Calder\'on type inverse problem for tree graphs: Abstract

 \section{Abstract}

-We solve the inverse problem of recovering a metric tree from the knowledge of the Dirichlet-to-Neumann matrix on the tree's boundary corresponding to the Laplacian with standard vertex conditions.
-This result can be viewed as a counterpart of the Calder\'on problem in the analysis of PDEs; in contrast to earlier results for quantum graphs, we only assume knowledge of the Dirichlet-to-Neumann matrix for a fixed energy, not of a whole matrix-valued function.
-The proof is based on tracing back the problem to an inverse problem for the Schur complement of the discrete Laplacian on an associated weighted tree.
-In addition, we provide examples which show that several possible generalizations of this result, e.g.\ to graphs with cycles, fail.
+We study the inverse problem of recovering a tree graph together with the weights on its edges (equivalently a metric tree) from the knowledge of the Dirichlet-to-Neumann matrix associated with the Laplacian.
+We prove an explicit formula which relates this matrix to the pairwise weighted distances of the leaves of the tree and, thus, allows to recover the weighted tree.
+This result can be viewed as a counterpart of the Calder\'on problem in the analysis of PDEs.
+In contrast to earlier results on inverse problems for metric graphs, we only assume knowledge of the Dirichlet-to-Neumann matrix for a fixed energy, not of a whole matrix-valued function.